-Ginette is often asked by her clients “What’s the difference between a trust sale and a probate sale?”
+Ginette is often asked “What’s the difference between a trust sale and a probate sale?”
 Both mean that the owner of the home has passed away and the estate is now selling the home.
 The big difference lies in if and how the court may be involved.

 What is a Probate sale?